Aryanmashru/Sure-Finance-Project/README.md

 pip install -r requirements.txt

 # Run parser
-python main_parser.py #Change the file in the main_parser.py and run the file through terminal
+python main_parser.py #Change or add the desired pdf in the main_parser.py(in the file path) and run the file through terminal